Professor Robert Makuch teaches Fundamentals of Clinical Trials.

 Regulatory Affairs Track

-Because science and technology are moving at an ever increasing pace, people in these industries must possess the knowledge and expertise to create and implement high-quality systems as well as understand the environment encompassing regulatory compliance.
-Other essential skills include project management and leadership, scientific tools that allow for proper risk assessment and risk management strategies and the ability to identify and use clear communication practices to convey essential information to technical and non-technical audiences.
+Because science and technology are moving at an ever-increasing pace, the food, drug and medical and diagnostic device industries must ensure that quality and regulatory requirements are met.
+Scientists must possess the knowledge and expertise to understand the environment encompassing regulatory compliance.
+Other essential skills include project management and leadership, scientific tools that allow for proper risk assessment and risk management strategies, and the ability to identify and use clear communication practices to convey essential information to technical and non-technical audiences.

 The Yale School of Public Health’s Regulatory Affairs Track kicks off a series of five lectures featuring leading experts in food and drug policy on Thursday, March 31.